mtov/engsoftmoderna/en/chapter2.md

 In fact, companies like Google are renowned for allowing developers to use 20% of their time for personal projects ([link](https://arxiv.org/abs/1702.01715)).
-In XP, slack tasks have two primary objectives: (1) create a buffer which can be used should a task require more time than estimated and (2) allow developers some downtime from the demanding and intense project pace.
+In XP, slack tasks have two primary objectives: (1) create a buffer that can be used should a task require more time than estimated and (2) allow developers some downtime from the demanding and intense project pace.

 #### Frequently Asked Questions {.unnumbered}

 Now let's answer some questions about the XP practices we have just explained.

-**What is the ideal length of an iteration?** It's hard to say because it depends on the characteristics of the team, the contracting company, the complexity of the system under development, etc.
-Short iterations---for example, of one week---provide quicker feedback.
-But they require more commitment from clients, as a new software increment must be validated every week.
-Also, they require stories to be simpler.
-On the other hand, longer iterations---for example, one month---allow the team to plan and complete the tasks more calmly.
-However, it takes longer to receive client feedback, which can be important when requirements are not clear.
-Therefore, a compromise would be something like 2 or 3 weeks.
-Another recommendation is to experiment, that is, to test and evaluate different durations before deciding.
+**How long should an iteration be?** There isn't a definitive answer as numerous factors such as team characteristics, company policies, and system requirements all play a part.
+Short iterations---typically a week long---offer quick feedback.
+However, they also require greater client involvement as new software increments need weekly validation and stories must be simple and straightforward.
+Conversely, longer iterations---like a month---grant the team more time to plan and execute tasks with less pressure.
+The trade-off here is delays in receiving essential client feedback, which is particularly crucial when requirements are ambiguous.
+As a result, a 2-3 week time box could provide a balance between rapid feedback and less pressure on the team.
+Another useful approach is experimentation, meaning manually testing and evaluating different durations before settling on one.

-**What does the customer representative do during the iterations?**
+**What role does the customer representative does during iterations?**
-At the start of a release, it is up to the customer representative to write the stories that will be part of that release.
+At the beginning of a release, the customer representative drafts the stories to be included in that release.
+They then validate and approve the implementation of these stories at the end of each iteration.
+The representative also needs to be readily available during iterations to address any questions the team may have.
-Then, at the end of each iteration, the representative validates and approves the implementation of such stories.
-Furthermore, during the iterations, the representative must be available to answer the team's questions.
-Note that a story has only a few sentences, so it is natural for doubts to arise during its implementation.
-Therefore, the customer representative must be available to meet with developers to answer doubts and explain details about the stories.
+Given that a story contains only a few sentences, questions or doubts about their implementation might naturally arise.
+Therefore, the customer representative must be prepared to meet with developers to discuss and clarify aspects of the stories.

-**How to choose the customer representative?** First and foremost, it must be someone who knows the system's domain and who has authority to prioritize the user stories.
-There are at least three profiles for customer representatives:
+**How do we select the customer representative?**
+The most important criteria are that the person has a solid understanding of the system's domain and the authority to prioritize user stories.
+There are at least three potential scenarios for customer representatives:

-* Suppose a team that is developing a system for a department of the same company.
-In this case, the customer representative can be an employee from this department.
+* Consider a team developing a system for a department within their own company.
+In this scenario, the customer representative might be an employee from that department.

-* Suppose a team that is developing a system for another company.
+* Consider a team developing a system for a different company.
-In this case, the customer representative should be an employee of that company who has a deep knowledge of the system domain.
+Here, the customer representative should ideally be an employee from the other company who possesses significant knowledge of the software domain.

-* Suppose a team that develops a product that is offered in the market, for any client.
-In this case, the customer representative should be someone from the marketing, sales, or business areas.
-In other words, it should be a person close to the problem and as far away from the solution as possible.
-Thus, it should not be a developer.
-This type of customer representative is referred to as a **user proxy**.
+* Consider a team creating a marketable product for any client.
+The customer representative in this instance should be someone from the marketing, sales or business sectors.
+Meaning, they should be closely aligned with the problem but distant from the solution.
+It's preferable not to have a developer in this role.
+This type of representative is often designated as a **user proxy**.

 \index{Velocity}
 \index{User Stories!Velocity}